codacy/codacy-usage-report/README.md

 # codacy-usage-report

-codacy-usage-report is a script that generates a CSV file with the following activity information for each Codacy committer:
+codacy-usage-report is a script that generates a CSV file with the following activity information for each contributor that has their commits analyzed on Codacy:

 -   Date of creation
 -   Date of the last login